Protected persons: Protection during non-international armed conflicts

-The Additional Protocol II completes the article 3 of the Geneva Conventions adds several forbidden actions and grants to protected persons the rights to "respect for their person, honour and convictions and religious practices".
+Additional Protocol II completes article 3 of the Geneva Conventions adds several forbidden actions and grants to protected persons the rights to "respect for their person, honour and convictions and religious practices".

 Children continue to benefit from special protection.

-Additional Protocol II also prohibits the forced movements of civilians.
+Additional Protocol II also prohibits the forced movement of civilians.

-Relation between the end of the armed conflict and protection
+End of armed conflict

-It becomes more difficult to determine the end of the armed conflict in the contemporary world, and as a consequence, the application of international humanitarian law in general and to protected persons in particular.
-Wars in contemporary world rarely end with a total defeat or by real peace.
+It becomes more difficult to determine the end of the armed conflict in the modern world, and as a consequence, the application of international humanitarian law in general and to protected persons in particular.
+Wars today rarely end with a total defeat or by real peace.
 However, under all circumstances, protected persons remain protected by the minimum guarantees and by international human rights law.

 Sanctions

 Penal sanctions are foreseen in the Geneva Conventions for persons who committed or ordered to commit grave breaches against protected persons.
 The grave breaches are qualified as a sub-type of war crimes.